tohenk/node-dpfb/README.md

 * `node-gyp` must already been installed with its dependencies (build tools), to do so, type `npm install -g node-gyp`.
-* Digital Persona One Touch SDK has been installed.
+* Digital Persona U.are.U SDK has been installed.

 ### Building